fchaillie/Mortgage_Risk_Dashboard/README.md

 ## Loan Provider API Summary:

 A loan provider needs to predict the probability that new loan applicants will reimburse their loan given the information on their loan request.
 The client information is entered in a dashboard that interacts with an API before returning an answer.
-The files in this repository "Loan_Project_API" are only for the building of the API on Heroku.
-The other repository "Loan_Project_Dashboard" cover the dahsboard and the data used for the predictive model.
+The files in this repository are only for the building of the API on Heroku.
+The repository "Loan Provider Dashboard" covers the dahsboard and the repository"Loan Provider Models and Data" covers the data used and the predictive model creation.

 **Details for each file:**